foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/lab9.rst

 Content
 ========
 This lab utilizes FreeRTOS v9.0.0, and will create 3 tasks based on embARC_osp.
-You should apply inter-task communicating methods such as semaphore and message queue in order to get running LEDs result.
+You should apply inter-task communicating methods such as semaphore and message queue in order to get running LEDs.
 We should go though basic functions of FreeRTOS first.

 Principles
 ==========

 Background
 ----------
-A Real Time Operating System (RTOS) is an operating system intended to serve real-time applications that process data in limited time as it comes in.
-Being within time bound and highly reliable are two important characters of RTOS.
+A Real Time Operating System (RTOS) is an operating system intended to serve real-time applications that process data in within a predefined time period.

-As resources becoming abundant for modern micro processors, the cost to run RTOS is become increasingly neglectable.
+With more resources on modern micro processors, the cost to run RTOS is become increasingly neglectable.
 RTOS also provides event-driven mode for better utilization of CPU with efficiency.
 Among RTOSs for micro processors, FreeRTOS stands out as a free for use, opensourced RTOS with complete documents.
 These are the reasons of why we choose to learn FreeRTOS in this lab.

 Design
 ------
-This lab implements a running LED light with 3 tasks on FreeRTOS.
+This lab implements a running LED program with 3 tasks using FreeRTOS.
 Despite using 3 tasks is an overkill for a running LED, but it's beneficial for the understanding of FreeRTOS itself and inter-task communication as well.

 The flow chat of the program is shown below: